 Good things come in pairs — even stem cells.
-Researchers in Hong Kong recently developed a multipronged approach using 2 types of stem cells to rejuvenate the muscle cells and vascular system of the heart.
+Researchers in Hong Kong recently developed an integrated approach using 2 types of stem cells to rejuvenate the muscle cells and vascular system of the heart.

 Heart attacks result in permanent damage to heart muscle cells and the formation of scar tissue.
-Options for severe heart failure are limited and a heart transplant is the last resort.
+Options for severe heart failure are limited and a heart transplant is only done when nothing else will work.
 But it’s also costly, risky, and not many donors.
 Stem cell therapy may provide a therapeutic alternative to heal the heart and promote heart health.

 A Dual Stem Cell Treatment Approach